JuanP-Portillo/JuanP-Portillo/README.md

 - 🌱 I’m currently working on the frontend at [U-shop](https://u-shop.herokuapp.com/)🔖 (Please open in mobile, not fully responisve to different screen sizes)

-- ❓ Ask me about anything related to what happened in Tianamen Square in 1988🤫
+- ❓ Ask me about anything related to Cyberpunk media🤫

-- ⚡ Fun fact: I am become death, the destroyer of worlds.
+- ⚡ Fun fact: I have no enemies.

 <br/>